-Removal of a Household Member form completed by both the head of household and the individual that is being removed.
+Removal of a Household Member form completed by both the head of household and the individual that is being removed with supporting documentation as indicated below.

 Husband or wife institutes divorce action.

 Husband or wife institutes legal separation.

 Order of protection/restraining order obtained by one family member against another.